Australia to Macron: 'We didn't deface Eiffel Tower'

 Associated Press

-CANBERRA, Australia (AP) — Australian Prime Minister Scott Morrison denied that he had lied to France’s President Emmanuel Macron while secretly negotiating a submarine deal with the United States and Britain, an accusation that has escalated a rift over Australia’s surprise cancelation of a French deal.
+CANBERRA, Australia (AP) — Australian Prime Minister Scott Morrison denied that he lied to French President Emmanuel Macron while secretly negotiating a submarine deal with the United States and Britain, an accusation that has escalated a rift over Australia’s surprise cancelation of a French deal.

 Deputy Prime Minister Barnaby Joyce suggested France was overreacting, saying, “we didn’t deface the Eiffel Tower.”

-Macron told Australian reporters late Sunday in Rome, where both leaders attended the Group of 20 nations summit, the new alliance was “very bad news for the credibility of Australia and very bad news for the trust that great partners can have with Australia.”
+Macron told Australian reporters late Sunday in Rome, where both he and Morrison attended the Group of 20 nations summit, that the new alliance was “very bad news for the credibility of Australia and very bad news for the trust that great partners can have with Australia.”

 Answering a reporter’s question about whether he thinks Morrison lied to him, Macron replied, “I don’t think, I know” he lied.

-“We didn’t steal an island, we didn’t deface the Eiffel Tower, it was a contract,” Joyce said in the Australian capital on Monday.
+“We didn’t steal an island, we didn’t deface the Eiffel Tower, it was a contract,” Joyce said in the Australian Outback town of Moree on Monday.

 “Contracts have terms and conditions, and one of those terms and conditions and propositions is that you might get out of the contract.
 We got out of that contract,” Joyce added.